 Keep reading to find out some of the latest in non-surgical procedures and beauty industry services that have influencers spending their social media money.

 Non-Surgical Nose Job

-Humps, lumps, and bumps on the nose, the most prominent focal point on your face could make for a challenging time when adjusting your head for the perfect Instagram angle.
+The most prominent focal point on your face could make for a challenging time when adjusting your head for the perfect Instagram angle.

 Your favorite influencers can quickly thin out their nose or even out a hump on the silhouette of their nose with the help of a filler.
 Yes!
 The same filler used to plump Kylie Jenner’s lips, Voluma and Bellafill, can be injected into the nose to create the opposite effect, a thinning effect.
 The procedure is perfect for an influencer because they can do it in a lunch hour with little to no recovery time needed.

 This small window of time can help them out when they need a quick fix before shooting a sponsored campaign or have scheduled a photo shoot to provide their feeds with content for the month.

 Surprisingly enough the nonsurgical nose job costs as much if not more than a traditional rhinoplasty.

 Keep in mind the average nose job requires about $5000.
 Voluma, which serves as the more temporarily filler of the two mentioned above will run you about $2,500 a year.
 You can stretch the injections to once every 18 months and get your money’s worth.